baobao1270/logomaker/README.md

  * Generate icons in less than 2 alphabet (like periodic table).
 It accepts all ASCII characters.
  * Costum background size and color, costum text size and color.
  * Use any font family installed on your computer.
- * Support output file formats: jpeg, png, gif, bmp, tiff, wmf, emf.
+ * Support output file formats: jpeg, png, gif, bmp, tiff, svg, ico.
  * Linux style command line args.

 # Installation